John Dodson (fighter): Post UFC

 Dodson was scheduled to fight his first bout after release on July 30, 2021, at XMMA 2 against Cody Gibson.
 However, Dodson got into a potentially life-threatening car accident with his family and withdrew from the bout.
 Gibson knocked out replacement Louis Sanoudakis in 44 seconds.
 Dodson's bout with Gibson was rescheduled for XMMA 3 on October 23.
-Gibson won the fight by unanimous decision.
+Dodson lost the fight by unanimous decision.

 Dodson faced Francisco Rivera on April 2, 2022, at XMMA 4.
 He won the bout via unanimous decision.

 Dodson signed a multi-fight contract with Rizin Fighting Federation and debuted against Hideo Tokoro in a return to flyweight on December 31, 2022, at Rizin 40.
 He won the bout by knockout in the first round via punches.

+Dodson faced Tatsuki Saomoto at Rizin 42 on May 6, 2023.
+He won the fight by unanimous decision.

+Dodson faced Hiromasa Ougikubo on December 31, 2023, at Rizin 45. and lost the bout via unanimous decision.

 Bare-knuckle boxing career

 Bare Knuckle Fighting Championship

 In June 2022, it was announced that Dodson signed with Bare Knuckle Fighting Championship.

 Dodson faced Ryan Benoit on August 27, 2022, at BKFC 28: Ferea vs. Starling.
 Dodson won the fight via knockout in the first round.
+This fight earned him the Performance of the Night award.

-Dodson fought Jarod Grant on February 17, 2023 at BKFC: KnuckleMania 3.
-He won that via first round knockout.
+Dodson fought Jarod Grant on February 17, 2023, at BKFC: KnuckleMania 3.
+He won the bout by first round knockout.

+Dodson fought for the inaugural BKFC Flyweight championship on August 11, 2023, at BKFC 48 and won by first round technical knockout.

+On March 29, 2024 in Albuquerque, New Mexico, Dodson put his BKFC Flyweight Championship on the line against Dagoberto Aguero in the main event of BKFC 59.
+The fight was ruled a unanimous draw.
+This fight earned him the Fight of the Night award.